ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 }
 ```

-Finally, here we have a column visualize in different ways based on custom logic:
+Here we have a column visualize in different ways based on custom logic:

 ```TS
 public TableColumnPositiveNegativeNumber extends FoundationElement implements ITableColumn {